earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-raster-intro/2017-02-01-raster01-open-lidar-raster-data-r.md

 ---
 layout: single
-title: "Introduction to lidar raster data products"
+title: "Introduction to Lidar Raster Data Products"
 excerpt: "This lesson introduces the raster geotiff file format - which is often used to store lidar raster data.
 We cover the 3 key spatial attributes of a raster dataset including Coordinate reference system, spatial extent and resolution."
 authors: ['Leah Wasser']
-modified: '2017-12-07'
+modified: '2017-12-08'
 category: [courses]
 class-lesson: ['intro-lidar-raster-r']
 permalink: /courses/earth-analytics/lidar-raster-data-r/open-lidar-raster-r/